Abraham Kumedor

 Abraham Kumedor (born 25 February 1985 in Kpandu) is a Ghanaian footballer.
 He currently plays in the Belgian Pro League for Charleroi.

 Career

-Kumedor began his career in Heart of Lions, which succeeded in qualifying for CAF Confederation Cup for the first time in its history.
-In July 2004 he joined Saint-George SA which won the Ethiopian Premier League for two years consecutively.
-In July 2008 the defensive midfielder joined FK Budućnost Podgorica, a team competing in Montenegrin First League.
-There he stayed until the end of 2010 before joining Charleroi.
+Kumedor began his career with Heart of Lions, helping the club qualify for the CAF Confederation Cup for the first time in its history.
+In July 2004, he joined Saint-George SA, which won the Ethiopian Premier League in consecutive years.
+In July 2008, the defensive midfielder joined FK Budućnost Podgorica, a club competing in the Montenegrin First League.
+He remained there until the end of 2010 before joining Charleroi.